 Select Enabled to activate the High Precision Event Timer (HPET) that produces periodic interrupts at a much higher frequency than a Real-time Clock (RTC) does in synchronizing multimedia streams, providing smooth playback and reducing the dependency on other timestamp calculation devices, such as an x86 RDTSC Instruction embedded in the CPU.
 The High Performance Event Timer is used to replace the 8254 Programmable Interval Timer.
 The options are Enabled and Disabled.

-▶ Trusted Computing (Available when a TPM device is detected and PTT Support under "Server ME Config" is not Enabled)
+► Trusted Computing (Available when a TPM device is installed and detected by the BIOS)

-When a TPM (Trusted-Platform Module) device is detected in your machine, the following information will display.
+When a TPM (Trusted-Platform Module) device is detected in your machine, the following information will be displayed.